MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/FAQ-ediscovery.md

 **Q: How does Yammer support eDiscovery?**

 A: Yammer supports eDiscovery (E3) and Advanced eDiscovery (E5) in the Security and Compliance Center.
-Once a Yammer Enterprise network is in Native Mode for Microsoft 365, all messages and files are discoverable.
-XX Link to a Native Mode topic??
-XX
+Once a Yammer Enterprise network is in [Native Mode for Microsoft 365](../configure-your-yammer-network/overview-native-mode.md), all messages and files are discoverable.

 **Q:What is Advanced eDiscovery for Microsoft 365?**